hongboz/rossmann_stores/README.md

 Along with these 4 files, I have added a train_mod file and test_mod file which is a combined and cleaned version of the original train and test files.
 They both combine the original store file with the train and test files for a more complete training and testing set.
 They both also contain new features that were engineered from the other features for ease of use.

 The rossmann_models file contains the jupyter notebook that I used to build the models in.
 I tested out a linear regression and random forest model for this problem and went with the random forest model in the end as it gave the best results.
-I will not be uploading the model itself as it is over 7 GB which is too large to upload.
 The submissions are evaluated on the Root Mean Square Percentage Error (RMSPE) which is defined as:

 ![RMSPE](rmspe.png)